 Twelve bedrooms (six in the Garden House) are decorated with pretty cotton and linen chintzes and there are four new suites in the recently restored stables, each enjoying superb views across the water to the lighthouse of Isle Ornsay.
 Candlelit meals in the wood-panelled dining room reflect the estate’s culinary riches, with wonderful shellfish and game featuring prominently on the menu.
 Langoustines are landed at the old stone pier and oysters come from the hotel’s own oyster beds.Day Three: Relax on Skye

 On the little harbour right beside the hotel is the headquarters of “The Gaelic Whiskies”, where you can sample an excellent range of connoisseur brands before browsing in the nearby gallery and craft shop.

 The surrounding area of hills, moorland, woodland and seashore offers endless opportunities for walking and taking in the magnificent sea views.

-Though there is a reasonable local bus service, to see more of the island we would strongly recommend hiring a car for the day or booking our expert local guide for a half or full day tour - ask us for more details.Day Four
+Though there is a reasonable local bus service, to see more of the island we would strongly recommend hiring a car for the day or we can arrange a small group guided tour for you – ask us for more details.Day Four

 Today you retrace your steps, back to the ferry then across to Mallaig for an early afternoon crossing and journey by the regular train via Fort William to Glasgow, arriving in the evening.Information